MARK YOUR CALENDARS

 Cleo Chung is currently VP of development at Big Indie Pictures whose production slate boasts a host of credits (A Complete Unknown, Mr. and Mrs. Smith, Daisy Jones and the Six) and she previously served as DOD at Viva Maude, covering shows like His and Hers on Netflix, as well as the upcoming Orion film Is God Is.
 Before VM, she worked at AMC Studios providing support on their Anne Rice universe shows Interview with the Vampire and Mayfair Witches, and on sci fi dystopian adventure SILO on Apple TV+.
 She got her start with the Sundance Episodic Program, where she helped manage labs that focused on discovering and nurturing emerging television writers.
 Cleo graduated from Stanford University and will always rep the Bay Area and her Taiwanese roots wherever she goes.

-ZMFF FILM AWARDS
+2026 ZMFF FILM AWARD HONOREES

 Zeitgeist Minnesota Film Festival Best Documentary Feature Award $500

-Zeitgeist Minnesota Film Festival Best Narrative Feature Award $500
+Zeitgeist Minnesota Film Festival Best Narrative Feature Award, $500

-Zeitgeist Best Documentary Short Award $500
+Zeitgeist Minnesota Film Festival Best Documentary Short Award, $500

-Zeitgeist Best Narrative Short Award $500
+Zeitgeist Minnesota Film Festival Best Narrative Short Award, $500

-Zeitgeist MN Filmmaker Award $500
+Zeitgeist Minnesota Film Festival MN Filmmaker Award, $500

 Narrative Features Jury